Wiretree

+Peroni's music draws from a diverse range of influences, including British rock, indie, singer-songwriter traditions, and jazz, all filtered through a DIY aesthetic.
+This eclectic blend has earned Wiretree spots at notable festivals such as Loop Festival in Spain (2011) and China's Strawberry Festival (2013).

 History

 Initially working under the pseudonym Wiretree, Kevin Peroni self-produced and performed the full-length album, Bouldin in 2007.
 The album's track, Big Coat was featured on the PBS series Roadtrip Nation.

-After the release of Bouldin, Peroni recruited band members from Craigslist and his wife, Rachel joined on bass guitar to solidify the project.
+After the release of Bouldin, Peroni recruited others from Craigslist to play out live.
 The group released their second effort Luck in 2009 while being named Best kept secret by Blurt Magazine.
 The Canadian Television series Heartland featured Wiretree's song Whirl In early 2011.
 On January 26, 2011, the band was recorded on Austin City Limits Satellite Sets for KLRU.
-Also in 2011, Back in Town was used as the opening tune for the independent movie, Hold Your Peace.
 In 2013, Wiretree was featured in the season 2 finale of the PBS show, Hardly Sound.
 The Duplass Brothers produced movie Adult Beginners, featured two songs (Get up and The Shore) from the band in 2015.
 In 2016 the band's song Get Up was featured in a National Ad Council advertisement narrated by Matthew Mcconaughey asking the public to donate to Louisiana flood victims.
+The new full-length album,"Back on Track" was released on September 1st, 2025.